cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/azure.md

 **Properties**

-Each time that you manage a resource with Cloudify, one or more clients are created by Cloudify through the Azure API.
+Each time that you manage a resource with {{< param product_name >}}, one or more clients are created by {{< param product_name >}} through the Azure API.
 You specify the configuration for these clients using the `azure_config` property.
 It should be a dictionary, with the following values:

 **Your Azure API access credentials**